spapanik/py-euler/docs/usage/structure.md

 user@localhost $ <runner> <problem_name> <times>
 ```

-It should run the problem named `problem_name` for `<times>` times.
-Each run should return exactly
+This command runs the problem named `problem_name` `<times>` times.
-k pair of lines, each pair having the following format:
+It expects that each run returns a pair of lines in the following format:

 ```console linenums="1"
 Time <response_id> <timing in ns>
 Answer <response_id> <answer>
 ```

-The response_id is used to differentiate between different test-cases for the same problem, so if you don't need that,
+The `response_id` is used to differentiate between different test cases.
-you can hard-code a specific value, eg `1`.

 A simple program runner in python can look like: